Applicant Profile

 3. Your subdiscipline and regional or topical area.

-In your application, we do ask you to list the permit(s) required for the proposed project and the estimated date(s) by which you expect to secure them.
+In your application, if applicable, we will ask you to list the permit(s) required for the proposed project and the estimated date(s) by which you expect to secure them.
 Your knowledge of the required permits will help demonstrate your awareness of ethical issues your research could raise.
 This information allows us to evaluate whether your project is feasible and whether you are prepared to begin conducting research.
 Depending on the project, examples of permits include research visas, approvals or exemptions from institutional review boards and other ethics committees, human subject approvals, animal care and use approvals, government clearances, excavation permits, letters of affiliation, and permissions from the local scientific, academic, museum, institutional, or tribal authorities who oversee your research area.
 Please do not contact the Foundation to ask which permits you need; instead, consult with your contacts and/or advisors.

-8. Other sources of aid received or requested for the period of this film project.
+9. Other sources of aid received or requested for the period of this project.
 Include any support you have received or applied for that relates to this fellowship application.
 Here, we have in mind grants you might receive from other agencies and/or any compensation that might come with a sabbatical or other academic leave.

 Abstract

 Your abstract is a very important component of your application.
 In language that an interested layperson could understand, you need to convey what’s at the heart of your project.
 Your abstract should begin broad and go narrow, communicating the major theme or debate in anthropology your research addressed, then explaining the particular question you investigated.
-It should convey the “why,” “what,” “where,” and “how” of your research, while giving the reader a strong sense of the film project(s) you plan to finish to communicate your results.
+It should convey the “why,” “what,” “where,” and “how” of your research, while giving the reader a strong sense of how your media project will communicate your results.
 Your abstract will be the shortest part of your proposal, but it will also the hardest to write.
 You will need to have a very clear idea of your plans to do a good job.
 You probably should write it last.
 [Limit: 200 words]

 Resubmission Statement